News Corp Australia: Murdochs

 Sir Keith Murdoch acquired a minority interest in the company in 1949.
 Following his death in 1952, his son Rupert Murdoch inherited The News, which has been described by Murdoch biographer Bruce Page as the "foundation stone" of News Limited (and News Corporation).
+His first television station was Limited's NWS 9, launched in 1958 in Adelaide, having been granted an exclusive licence after arguing for monopoly before the control board.
+He was aided by the Masonic Grand Lodge of Adelaide.
+The station would be charged with seditious libel in its outset.

 Over the next few years, Murdoch gradually established himself as one of the most dynamic media proprietors in Australia, quickly expanding his holdings by acquiring a string of daily and suburban newspapers in most capital cities, including the Sydney afternoon paper, The Daily Mirror, as well as a small Sydney-based recording company, Festival Records.
 His acquisition of the Mirror proved crucial to his success, allowing him to challenge the dominance of his two main rivals in the Sydney market, the Fairfax Newspapers group, which published the hugely profitable Sydney Morning Herald, and Consolidated Press Holdings, owned by Frank Packer, which published the city's leading tabloid paper, The Daily Telegraph.

 In 1964, News Limited made its next important advance when it established The Australian, Australia's first national daily newspaper, based initially in Canberra and later in Sydney.
 The Australian, a broadsheet, gave News Limited a new respectability as a quality newspaper publisher, and also greater political influence since The Australian has always had an elite readership, if not always a large circulation.

 Also in 1964, News Limited made Rupert Murdoch's first overseas newspaper investment – a 29.57 percent stake in the Wellington Publishing Company, subsequently part of Independent Newspapers Limited, INL, New Zealand's largest publishing group.
 The News Limited holding in INL fluctuated over the years and was just over 49 percent in 1997.
 The INL business was bought by News Limited's main rival in 2003 – Fairfax Media.